 Look around and try to find a gap in the market.
 Is there something that you think you can offer that no one you have seen is offering?

-19. Retain the clients you already have
+19. Retain each client you already have

 Picking up new clients is much harder than keeping the ones you already have.
-It’s also a complete nightmare to be forever chasing new clients to make up for the ones that have recently left you.
+It’s also a complete nightmare to be forever chasing new prospects to make up for the ones that have recently left you.

 - Building a strong rapport